Seize opportunities while they’re available

-While the TCJA keeps the estate tax rate at 40%, it doubles the exemption base amount from $5 million to $10 million, and the inflation adjusted amount for 2019 is $11.40 million.
+While the TCJA keeps the estate tax rate at 40%, it doubles the exemption base amount from $5 million to $10 million, and the inflation adjusted amount for 2019 is $11.40 million ($11.58 million for 2020.)
 (See the Chart “Transfer tax exemptions and rates.”)

 Be aware that although the doubled amount will continue to be adjusted annually for inflation, it expires after 2025.
 Without further legislation, the estate tax exemption will return to an inflation-adjusted $5 million in 2026.